This post may contain affiliate links. Please read our disclosure policy.

 - Miniature semi-sweet chocolate chips mixed in or sprinkled on top as the first side cooks

-- Thinly sliced ripe bananas on top or chopped ripe bananas mixed in gently
+- Thinly sliced ripe bananas on top or just a few chopped ripe bananas mixed in gently; for gluten free banana pancakes with mashed banana in the batter, you need another recipe.

 - Chopped fresh strawberries on top or mixed in gently

-- Granola on top or mixed in to the batter
+- Gluten free granola on top or mixed in to the batter

 - My favorite: place pure maple syrup in a squeeze bottle, and swirl some on top while the first side is cooking